 Networking and meeting people is a part of getting ahead in most business settings.
 Regardless of the industry, your ability to brush shoulders with people that matter could impact your career.

 The idea that you need to work hard and keep your head down is bad advice.
 You’ll rarely get ahead without actively trying—which means making connections with other people.

 Whether you’re an introvert or an extrovert, these are simple tips that you can start using today.
 Make better connections in just minutes.
 You need to mirror their behavior to put the other person at ease.
 You’ll also want to turn the conversation around and ask a lot of questions.
 Finally, don’t forget to be genuine.

 Good luck out there.
 Put these tips to use today.
 Start by practicing your mirroring techniques, as that will require the most work.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.